 19. iShares ESG USD Corporate Bond Fund

 The iShares ESG USD Corporate Bond Fund is a fixed-income option for investors looking for ESG bond funds.
-The fund focuses on acquiring securities for corporate debt and selling them to its investors for profit.
+The fund focuses on acquiring corporate debt securities and selling them to its investors for profit.

 However, following the Bloomberg Barclays MSCI US Corporate US Funds Index, the fund does not include companies that produce firearms, weapons, or fossil fuels.
 The managers exclude companies based on their revenue percentages generated from unethical means.